 - Communicate hope by reminding your student that there are always options, you believe they can get through this difficult time, and that things tend to look different with time and action.

-The Counseling Center is located on the first floor of the Miles Annas Building on 614 Howard Street.
+Counseling & Psychological Services (opens in a new tab) (the Counseling Center) is located on the first floor of the Miles Annas Building on 614 Howard Street.
 It offers the opportunity for all currently-enrolled students to meet with a counselor to determine the most appropriate course of treatment, at no charge.
 At the conclusion of your student's Initial Interview, the clinician will recommend appropriate services.

 Appalachian Cares (opens in a new tab) is a place to find updates about matters of student health and safety.
 It is a wonderful database of up-to-date of information, resources and support available for our students, faculty and staff.

-Wellness and Prevention services offers on-campus resources and information regarding a variety of topics.
+Wellness & Prevention Services (opens in a new tab) offers on-campus resources and information regarding a variety of topics.
 They focus on holistic well-being for students and promoting healthy behaviors.

 - Campus Resources: